ericalthatcher/ruby-quickstart/readme.txt

 Zuora Support does not troubleshoot content from GitHub.
 The sample code is as an example of code that has worked for previous implementations and was created by both Zuora and non-Zuora authors.
-Please send any GitHub-related comments and feedback to Dev-Support@zuora.
+Please send any GitHub-related comments and feedback to Dev-Support@zuora.com.

 REQUIREMENTS
 ------------